spion/thenlint/README.md

 # thenlint

-A lint for promises that checks for possible `Promise.then` usage errors and advises to use `Promise.done` instead.
+A lint for promises that checks for possible `Promise.then` usage errors.

 # usage